 Often I’d blame this on lazy thinking.
 However, once I realized that it might just be the result of the inability to “see” how to complete the task, I did something to change that.
 When I did, my students were suddenly feeling more confident and ready to work.

-Here are three of my favorite ways to do make thinking visible for my students (the lesson plan for each one is part of my Active Learning Exercises):
+👉🏻 Here are three of my favorite ways to do make thinking visible for my students (the lesson plan for each one is part of my Active Learning Exercises (Click here for a preview and a FREE active learning exercise):

 Visible thinking activities for analyzing a text & providing support: